Stephanus Jacobus du Toit: Later years

 He resigned in 1888 due to a personality clash with Willem Johannes Leyds, a newly appointed advisor to Kruger.
-After his resignation, he returned to the Cape Colony and publicly took over the post of editor of Die Patriot, breaking with his brother and other members of the Afrikaner Bond.
+After his resignation, he returned to the Cape Colony and publicly took over the post of editor of Die Afrikaanse Patriot, breaking with his brother and other members of the Afrikaner Bond.
 He was personally bankrupt, having lost money in speculation while in the Transvaal.
-Under his editorship Die Patriot adopted a much more conciliatory stance towards the British Government, possibly as a result of financial backing he received from Cecil Rhodes, though this is disputed.
+Under his editorship Die Afrikaanse Patriot adopted a much more conciliatory stance towards the British Government, possibly as a result of financial backing he received from Cecil Rhodes, though this is disputed.

 He continued his translation of the Bible into Afrikaans, following the principals of translation laid down by the Synod of Dordrecht requiring the use of the original Hebrew or Greek where appropriate.
 He succeeded in translating the Book of Genesis, the Psalms, the Songs of Solomon, Book of Joshua, the Gospel according to Matthew, the Gospel according to Mark, the Acts of the Apostles and the Book of Revelation.
-Du Toit's translation program was not well received—neither the synod of the NGK in Orange Free State in 1885 nor the synod of the NGK in the South African Republic in 1886 supported Du Toit's efforts.
-By 1890 the Eerste Taalbeweging (first language movement) was all but dead.
+Du Toit's translation program was not well received—neither the synod of the NGK in Orange Free State in 1885, nor the synod of the NGK in the South African Republic in 1886 supported Du Toit's efforts.
+By 1890, the Eerste Taalbeweging (first language movement) was all but dead.

-His son Jakob Daniël du Toit, known by the pen name Totius, a member of the Tweede Taalbeweging (second language movement), completed the translation in 1933 with assistance from his own son Stephanus du Toit (1905–1982).
+His son, Jakob Daniël du Toit, known by the pen name Totius, a member of the Tweede Taalbeweging (second language movement), completed the translation in 1933 with assistance from his own son, Stephanus du Toit (1905–1982).

 The Jameson Raid of 1896 caused the Afrikaner Bond to break with Rhodes.
-Du Toit broke with the Afrikaner Bond and through Die Afrikaanse Patriot backed Rhodes both in the Jameson Raid and in the Second Anglo-Boer War.
+Du Toit broke with the Afrikaner Bond and through Die Afrikaanse Patriot, backed Rhodes in the Jameson Raid and in the Second Anglo-Boer War.
 He stood for the Cape Parliament in 1898 but failed to get elected.
-In 1904, following financial problems DF du Toit & Co, the company that owned Die Afrikaanse Patriot was sold and the paper was succeeded by the Paarl Post.
+In 1904, following financial problems, DF du Toit & Co, the company that owned Die Afrikaanse Patriot, was sold and the paper was succeeded by the Paarl Post.